StudioEtrange/tango/doc/services.md

 ### Service YML definition for docker-compose

 * The yml definition is the same in both case :
-    * a `module.yml` file stored in applcation folder
+    * a `module.yml` file stored in context folder
-    * or yml block definition inserted in the application docker-compose.yml file
+    * or yml block definition inserted in the context docker-compose.yml file

 * Format see [pool/modules/templates.yml](/pool/modules/template.yml)